If you would like to train as efficiently as possible, without accumulating unnecessary miles, choose a Training Plan for Runners.

 A complete warm-up is not always necessary.
 It should be adjusted according to the type of training or race.

-If you are preparing for a long run, then it is enough to have an easy jog for the first 5 minutes and then gradually increase the speed until you reach the goal tempo for your training.
+If you’re preparing for a long run, start with mobility exercises and dynamic stretches.
+Then, ease into a light jog for the first 5 minutes, and gradually increase the speed until you reach the goal tempo for your training.

 However, if you are preparing for more difficult training (such as intervals) then it is desirable to do a complete warm-up: